winglang/wing/README.md

 If the last argument of a function type is the `...args` keyword followed by a `list` type, then the function accepts typed variadic arguments.
-Expansion of variadic arguments is not supported currently and the container of variadic arguments is accessible with the `args` key like a normal array instance.
+Expansion of variadic arguments is not supported currently and the container of variadic arguments is accessible with the `args` key like a normal list instance.

 ```TS
 let f = (x: num, ...args: list<num>) => {